 Kentucky Environmental Literacy Plan (KELP)

 The Kentucky Environmental Literacy Plan is the result of a two-year collaboration of environmental education experts that outlines seven major goals to ensure Kentucky's high school graduates are environmentally literate.
 The Kentucky Board of Education has approved the implementation of the KELP along with the Next Generation Science Standards (NGSS).
-As part of the KELP, KEEC has also correllated national environmental education guidelines with the Kentucky Core Academic Standards (KCAS).
+As part of the KELP, KEEC has also correlated national environmental education guidelines with the Kentucky Core Academic Standards (KCAS).

 EE Master Plan

 By statute, every five years KEEC convenes representatives of agencies and organizations from across the state to collaborate and create a master plan for improving environmental education in Kentucky.
-The first master plan,
+The first master plan, Land, Legacy, and Learning, was completed in 1999.
+Updated versions were completed in 2004 and 2009.
+The most recent version, Land, Legacy and Learning IV, was published in 2015.

-Click here to view or download the EE Master Plans for Kentucky.
+EE Master Plans for Kentucky.

 EE Surveys